Feel It To Heal It Counseling

 Licensed Clinical Social Worker, 2024

-Hi, I’m Maxine Ament, an art therapist with over a decade of experience helping individuals connect more deeply with themselves through creativity, compassion, and holistic healing.
+Hi, I’m Maxine, an art therapist with over a decade of experience helping individuals connect more deeply with themselves through creativity, compassion, and holistic healing.

 I hold a Master’s in Counseling and Art Therapy from Southwestern College in Santa Fe, NM, and a BFA in Painting from Kent State University in Ohio.
 My own art practice has always been a central part of my life—it’s helped me through challenging times, and I truly believe in its power to heal, transform, and illuminate the parts of ourselves that words sometimes can't reach.